Sundryy/Hybrid_CryptoSystem/README.md

+NOTE.
+This project is building upon a two university assignments for the 'Cryptographic Concepts' unit.
+Within the branch 'University_Version' were the files submitted for assignments.
+Marks achieved are below.

 34/35 Portfolio Part 1 (Stream cipher & Block cipher)
-35/35 Portfolio Part 2 (RSA key exchange, Hash function & RSA signature
+35/35 Portfolio Part 2 (RSA key exchange, Hash function & RSA signature) 28.5/30 Technical Report (Investigated )

+I am adding features overtime and hope you will watch this page closely :)

 My personal list of things I wish to do with this crypto system